-In August 2014, the Company's Board of Directors authorized a \$50,000,000 share repurchase program under which the Company is authorized to repurchase shares of its common stock in the open market or in private transactions, subject to the Company's assessment of market conditions and buying opportunities.
-The repurchases are made consistent with the terms of the Company's credit facility which defines the amount of stock that can be repurchased.
+In August 2014, the Company's Board of Directors authorized a \$50,000,000 share repurchase program (the "2014 Repurchase Program") under which the Company was authorized to repurchase shares of its common stock in the open market or in private transactions, subject to the Company's assessment of market conditions and buying opportunities.
+Through April 2018, the Company had repurchased \$46,900,000 of its common stock under this program.
+The 2014 Repurchase Program remained in effect until May 8, 2018, at which time it was canceled by the Board of Directors and replaced by a new share repurchase program with a maximum cost to the Company of \$50,000,000 (the "2018 Repurchase Program"), under which the Company is authorized to repurchase shares of its common stock in the open market or in private transactions, subject to the Company's assessment of market conditions and buying opportunities.
+The repurchases are made consistent with the terms of the Company's ABL Facility which limits the amount of stock that can be repurchased.
 The repurchase program will remain in effect until completed or until terminated by the Board of Directors.

-During 2017, the Company repurchased approximately 1,536,000 shares of its common stock under the 2014 repurchase program at an average cost per share of \$10.82, for a total cost of \$16,617,000.
-Included in these amounts are \$6,617,000 of shares the Company withheld to satisfy the Company's tax withholding obligations in connection with the vesting and settlement of employee restricted stock unit awards.
+During 2018, the Company repurchased approximately 1,412,000 shares of its common stock under the 2014 and 2018 repurchase programs at an average cost per share of \$15.90, for a total cost of \$22,456,000.
+Included in these amounts are \$6,081,000 of shares the Company withheld to satisfy the Company's tax withholding obligations in connection with the vesting and settlement of employee restricted stock unit awards and performance share units.
 The Company's repurchases of shares of common stock are recorded at cost and result in a reduction of shareholders' equity.
-As of December 31, 2017, the total amount remaining under the repurchase authorization was \$25,266,000.
+As of December 31, 2018, the total amount remaining under the repurchase authorization was \$49,719,000.

-Note 13.
+Note 14.
 Share-Based Employee Compensation